Camp Caretaker - Baltimore Yearly Meeting

 Building and Furnishing Maintenance: Checks buildings and furnishings on a regular basis; reviews and services equipment on a regular schedule; repairs minor damage, and reports major repairs to CPM; replaces light bulbs, batteries etc. as needed; keeps basic supplies in stock and available for camp use; keeps fire extinguishers serviced; maintains and services vehicles, and uses appropriate safety precautions while carrying out duties.

-Summer Camp: Helps prepare camp for the start of the summer season; coordinates projects and tasks with the summer Camp Director; is present during camp and is a part of the camp community; helps coordinate camp work-grant volunteers; and assists with the camp cleanup and closure at the end of the summer season.
+Summer Camp: Helps prepare camp for the start of the summer season; is present during camp and is a part of the camp community; helps coordinate camp work-grant volunteers, and assists with the camp cleanup and closure at the end of the summer season.

 Public/Human Relations: Acts as a good neighbor and as BYM representative in the local community; attends local Monthly Meetings when necessary; promotes facility usage; and is available to the CPMC and attends committee meetings as needed.
 The Caretaker works with the CPM in coordinating volunteers and staff in doing property related work, including getting proposals for job estimates and checking contractor background, as well as overseeing job progress on site.